sola1re/web-malaisie/README.md

 Here's the different steps:
 * Download our project via the Zip submitted.
 * Extract it and open it in Visual Studio Code or any editor.
-* Install Node.js if it's not already installed on your computer
+* Install Node.js if it's not already installed on your computer and run this command in your terminal : npm install npm@latest -g
 * Then please import the database that you'll find at the bottom of this document, on your localhost.
 * Once the database is created, run the following command in your terminal (make sure you're located in the file of the project) :
 * npm run devstart